-Contamination Control Hazard (i.e., way(s) the contamination control may fail) Cause (i.e., causes of the hazard) Prevention controls in place for hazards/causes Detection controls in place for hazards/causes Prevention Controls Ranking and rationale Detection Control Ranking and rationale Improvement Priority Unidirectional airflow that washes over the transfer area and into the Grade B area to reduce contamination.
+Contamination Control Hazard (i.e., way(s) the contamination control may fail) Cause (i.e., causes of the hazard) Prevention controls in place for hazards/causes Detection controls in place for hazards/causes Prevention Controls Ranking and rationale Detection Control Ranking and rationale Improvement Priority P3) Unidirectional airflow that washes over the transfer area and into the Grade B area to reduce contamination.
 Airflow over transfer area is below the acceptable rate.
 Barrier system does not maintain appropriate pressure.
 Maintenance program of barrier HVAC.
-Alarms (visual/audible) alerts personnel of airflow below specified rate Active air monitoring.
+Alarms.
+Active air monitoring.
 Air flow detectors trended data over time (lagging indicator).
 Limited Rationale: Maintenance is a manual process.
 As part of this assessment, a review was performed of the frequency, replacement of parts, change control, training, and qualification of maintenance personnel.
 There have been gaps (historical deviations) in HVAC maintenance.
 Informative Rationale: Barrier HVAC - fan velocity with audible and visible alarm when lose velocity.
-Improvement Priority 2.
-Air flow/velocity is below the Improper balancing, the flow set in the barrier is set at an Velocity in the barrier versus the surrounding Velocity is measured during manufacturing Strong Rationale: Predictive Rationale: Improvement possible but
+Improvement Priority 2 Air flow/velocity is below the Improper balancing, the flow set in the barrier is set fine for Velocity in the barrier versus the Velocity is measured during manufacturing Strong Rationale: Predictive Rationale: Improvement possible but